dnguyenv/seebot/README.md

 # Thien An Bot Lightup

-This recipe guides you through how to connect your Raspberry Pi to IBM Watson services and make a simple robot which can listen to your commands and recognize objects, then report back in voice.
+This recipe guides you through how to connect your Raspberry Pi to IBM Watson services and make a simple robot which can listen to your commands, recognize objects, report back in voice.
+It can also read text content in English.

 Click [here](https://youtu.be/ls16g3OT6JE) or on the picture below to see the demo: